Expand All | Collapse All

 Jeffrey Schlaudecker, MD

-Dr. Schlaudecker is a family physician and geriatrician and is Associate Professor of Family and Community Medicine at the University of Cincinnati College of Medicine in the Office of Geriatric Medicine.
+Dr. Schlaudecker is a family physician, a geriatrician and Associate Professor of Family and Community Medicine at the University of Cincinnati College of Medicine in the Office of Geriatric Medicine.
 He also serves as the Geriatric Medicine Fellowship Program Director and Medical Director of The Christ Hospital Acute Care for Elderly Unit and directs a third and fourth year geriatric medicine elective rotation at the University of Cincinnati College of Medicine.
-He is board certified in Family Medicine and Geriatric Medicine by the American Board of Family Medeicine.
+He is board certified in Family Medicine and Geriatric Medicine by the American Board of Family Medicine.
 Dr. Schlaudecker was named the Kautz Family Endowed Chair of Geriatric Medicine Education at the University of Cincinnati in 2014.

 He became interested in patient and family-centered care early in his training, and his question of how to apply interprofessional bedside rounding techniques to his geriatric patients served as the basis for his current U.S. Health Resources & Services Administration Geriatric Academic Career Award and research support from the Donald W. Reynolds Foundation.
 He is a member of the American Board of Internal Medicine's Geriatric Medicine Board.